fetz-selby/Berlin-Open-Event/README.md

 ## About

-This application helps you find block part around Berlin.
+This application helps you find block party around Berlin.
 It leverages on the open API from [daten.berlin.de](https://www.berlin.de/sen/web/service/maerkte-feste/wochen-troedelmaerkte/index.php/index/all.json?q=).
 This app has a simple and easy to use UI which provide filtering based on bezirk.